This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Surgery may be needed if your tinnitus is caused by abnormal blood vessels or a mass.

 - Do not smoke.
-If you smoke, it is never too late to quit.
-Smoking decreases blood flow to your ear and can make your tinnitus worse.
-Ask for information if you need help quitting.
+Nicotine decreases blood flow to your ear and can make your tinnitus worse.
+Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
+They still contain nicotine.
+Ask your healthcare provider for information if you currently smoke and need help quitting.

 - Decrease how much alcohol and caffeine you drink.
 Alcohol and caffeine can make your tinnitus worse.